 STEP 3.
 APPLY

-Consider Implications: Are there any principles in the passage that are true for all of God’s people, in all places, at all times?
-Look for these “timeless truths” as you do application.
+Consider Implications: Are there any principles in the passage that is true for all of God’s people, in all places, at all times?
+Look for these “timeless truths” as you do the application.

 Apply Text: Apply the main idea(s) of the text to your life.
 This involves being, thinking, and doing.
 It’s a whole-person process.
 Encountering the living God should transform you!

 - What does this passage teach you about God and his salvation in Christ?
 How should that affect your whole person—who you are, how you think, what you do, the manner in which you speak, the things you desire, your inner motivations, etc.?

 - Are there any direct statements in this passage (such as commands, encouragements, challenges, or affirmations) that speak to you where you are right now?